 For instance, the June 29, 2020 News Journal article tied the timing of Confederate veteran commemorations at Pensacola’s Confederate monument to the Pensacola city government’s passage of a 1905 ordinance that segregated the city’s public transit system, including its streetcars.
 The News Journal wrote, “In the 20 years after the monument was installed...Pensacola passed an ordinance segregating its public transit system in 1905.”
 The article continued, “All the while commemorations of Confederate veterans were held at the monument.”

-The first 1905 article reported that while some African Americans supported the act, others did not.
+The first 1905 article reported that while some African Americans supported legislation that segregated streetcars, others did not.
 The newspaper observed, “A number of negroes have been noticed on the cars, but in each case when they are seen by persons of their own race they are subjected to taunts and cries of ‘Jim Crow.’
 This, however, has no effect upon the more intelligent class of negroes, who are satisfied that the company will provide accommodations sufficient for them.”
 The article was no less than a full-throated endorsement of racial segregation on public transportation.
 A mistake?
 Yes.
 It helped create an air of legitimacy for segregation.
-But more insidiously, that part of the June 29 article gave the reader the impression that somehow there was a close connection between the segregationists and the Confederate veterans who attended commemorations at the monument.
+But more insidiously, that part of the June 29, 2020 article gave the reader the impression that somehow there was a close connection between the segregationists and the Confederate veterans who attended commemorations at the monument.

-The second 1905 article, published in the News Journal on April 27, 1905, three weeks before the streetcar boycott article appeared, described the Memorial Day commemoration held at the Confederate monument very differently than the newspaper implied in its June 29 article.
+The second 1905 article, published in the News Journal on April 27, 1905, described the Memorial Day commemoration held at the Confederate monument very differently than the newspaper implied in its June 29, 2020 article.
 The 1905 article appeared under the headline “Heroes of Confederacy Honored in Pensacola” with subheadings “Admiral Evans Sent Flowers,” and “W. A. Blount, Jr. Delivered an Eloquent and Appropriate Address.”
 The article reported that the event was attended by senior naval officers from visiting U. S. Navy ships.
 “Seated upon the stand, with the others, were the following officers from the fleet now in the harbor: Admiral C. H. Davis, Admiral Royal B. Bradford, with their aides; Capt.
 Raymond P. Rodgers, of the Kearsarge; Captain Benj.
 F. Tilley, of the Iowa; Captain W. S. Cowles of the Missouri; Captain Edward D. Taussig of the Massachusetts; Captain H. G. O. Colby of the Olympia.”

-Then, the June 29 News Journal article noted, “In the years after the monument’s placement, as city politicians instituted a white-only primary for Democratic politicians and white supremacy was quoted again and again as the goal of the political establishment, celebrations and memorials for Confederate veterans were held at the monument.”
-Again, without establishing a cause-and-effect relationship, it linked the two events by virtue of the fact that they occurred at about the same time in history.
-It’s a logical fallacy.
+Then in another attempt to link two events simply by virtue of the fact that they occurred at about the same time in history, the June 29, 2020 News Journal article noted, “In the years after the monument’s placement, as city politicians instituted a white-only primary for Democratic politicians and white supremacy was quoted again and again as the goal of the political establishment, celebrations and memorials for Confederate veterans were held at the monument.”
+Connecting two unassociated events like that creates a logical fallacy.

 What’s more is that in an April 27, 1935 editorial, the News Journal callously and crudely endorsed the plan that prevented African Americans from being influential as a bloc and playing a part in determining the balance of power in Pensacola politics thus suppressing the power of their vote.
 In making their case, the editors wrote in the 1935 editorial, “No one objects to the Negro voting.
 Large numbers of them use the ballot intelligently.”
 The editorial went further in its conclusion, reflecting the mindset of many, particularly in the South, who saw races of people as “having their place” and of course, needing to know their place in a segregated society.
 “Pensacola is a city of white folks.
 Negroes have their place.
 A great majority of them are good citizens.
 But, when we are selecting men who are to govern us, we do not want any balance of power to be in the hands of the colored people.
 Nor do we believe they want it.”